5 Best Micro Investing Apps for Beginner Investors

 There is no option to have Robinhood choose the best investments for you, for example.
 It’s entirely your call, and that’s why it’s best for more advanced investors.
-In addition, you can only buy whole shares of stocks and ETFs, which is a great way to start building positions in higher-priced stocks, like Amazon or Google.
+Robinhood allows you to buy fractional shares of stock and ETFs, which is a great way to start building positions in higher-priced stocks, like Amazon or Google.

 Unique features: Robinhood’s biggest asset is that it offers free trades.
 Normally, trades can come with hefty fees of $10 or more per trade, especially at some of the bigger brokerage firms.
 Free trades can save you a lot of money if you trade frequently.